galaxyproject/galaxy-hub/content/news/2023-02-27-climate-strike/index.md

 To raise additional awareness in the scientific community, we decided to pause the job queue for a few hours on Friday.
 This means that you can still visit our website, but the server will not start new jobs.
 Running jobs will not be affected.

-We encourage all of you to use that time join one of the huge number of strikes that will be [taking place worldwide](https://fridaysforfuture.org/march-3/) on this day!
+We encourage all of you to use that time to join one of the huge number of strikes that will be [taking place worldwide](https://fridaysforfuture.org/march-3/) on this day!

 <div class="multiple-img">
     <iframe width="1000" height="600" src="https://globalclimatestrike.net/#map" frameborder="0" allowfullscreen></iframe>